Warlord Era: Origins

-As the infrastructure in China was very poor, control of the railway lines and rolling stock were crucial in maintaining the sphere of influence.
+As the infrastructure in China was very poor, control of the railway lines and rolling stock were crucial in maintaining a sphere of influence.
 Railroads were the fastest and cheapest way of moving large number of troops, and most battles during this era were fought within a short distance of railways.
-In 1925, it was estimated that 70% of the locomotives on the railway lines connecting Wuhan and Beijing, and 50% of the locomotives on the lines connecting Beijing and Mukden were being used for mobilizing troops and supplies.

 Armoured trains, full of machine guns and artillery, offered fire support for troops going into battle.
+In 1925–1927, the largest detachment of armored trains, numbering 7 units, was in the service of Marshal Zhang Zongchang.
+The armored trains were built according to the World War I model by Russian designers who arrived from Harbin to Jinan, where they had railway workshops.
 The constant fighting around the railroads caused much economic harm.
-In 1925 at least 50% of the locomotives being used on the line connecting Nanjing and Shanghai had been destroyed, with the soldiers of one warlord using 300 freight cars as sleeping quarters, all inconveniently parked directly on the rail line.
-To hinder pursuit, defeated troops tore up the railroads as they retreated, causing in 1924 alone damage worth 100 million silver Mexican dollars (the Mexican silver dollar was the main currency used in China at the time).
-Between 1925 and 1927 fighting in eastern and southern China caused non-military railroad traffic to decline by 25%, raising the prices of goods and causing inventory to build up at warehouses.
+In 1925, at least 50% of the locomotives being used on the line connecting Nanjing and Shanghai had been destroyed, with the soldiers of one warlord using 300 freight cars as sleeping quarters, all inconveniently parked directly on the rail line.
+To hinder pursuit, defeated troops tore up the railroads as they retreated; in 1924, damages amounted to 100 million Mexican silver dollars (the main currency used in China at the time).
+Between 1925 and 1927, fighting in eastern and southern China caused non-military railroad traffic to decline by 25%, raising the prices of goods and causing inventory to build up at warehouses.

+China's disunity during this period resulted in varied political experiments in different regions.
+Some regions experimented with aspects of democracy, including different mechanisms for election of city and provincial council elections.
+In Hunan, for example, a constitution and universal suffrage was established, and several levels of council were elected by popular vote.
+These experiments with partial democracy were not long-lasting.